On Store Languages of Language Acceptors: Store Languages of One-Way Machines

-A counter store type restricts a pushdown store to having single symbol $c \in \Gamma_0$ (plus $Z_0$).
+A counter store type restricts a pushdown store to having a single symbol $c \in \Gamma_0$ (plus $Z_0$).
 At each step, essentially based on whether the counter is empty or non-empty, a machine can change each counter by $+1,0$, or $-1$.
-Similarly, an $l$-reversal-bounded counter can be defined.
+Similarly, $l$-reversal-bounded counters can be defined exactly like $l$-reversal-bounded pushdowns.

-One can also define store types for $k$ $l$-reversal-bounded counters.
+One can consider machines with $k$ $l$-reversal-bounded counters.
 The set of all machines that have $k$ $l$-reversal-bounded counters, for some $k,l \geq 1$ is denoted by $\NCM$.
 Note that $\NCM$ is a union of sets of machines that can be built using store types.

 \begin{example} A queue store type is a tuple $\Omega=(\Gamma,I,f,g,c_0, L_{I})$, where $I = \{{\rm enqueue}(y) \mid y \in \Gamma^*\} \cup \{{\rm dequeue}\}$, $c_0 = \epsilon$, $L_{I} = I^*$, $g(x)$ is $\epsilon$ if $x = \epsilon$, and the leftmost symbol of $x$ otherwise, $f(x,{\rm dequeue}) = \Gamma^{-1} x$, and $f(x,{\rm enqueue}(y)) = xy$. \end{example}